jbonigomes/beautyinfullcms/_posts/2016-01-21-a-post-about-beauty-and-makeup.md

 ---
 layout: post
-title: "A post about beauty and makeup"
+author: Jose
+carousel: true
-image: "post_4.png"
+image: /img/posts/post_1.png
-lang: en
-ref: hello
+permalink: /a-post-about-beauty/
 categories: beauty featured makeup
-carousel: "post_4.png"
+title: A post about beauty and makeup
+description: This text represents a paragraph, this paragraph can be as...
 ---

 # This is a primary header